hashicorp/go-getter/README.md

 - smb://host/shared/dir/file
 - //host/shared/dir (downloads directory content)
 - //host/shared/dir/file (downloads file)

-With and without the smb:// scheme, go-getter will first look for a local mount with file path as `/host/shared/dir` (Unix) or `//host/shared/dir` (Windows), and if the local mount is not available it will then try to download the file/directory via `smbclient` command.

 #### SMB Testing
 The test for `get_smb.go` requires a smb server running which can be started inside a docker container by running `make start-smb`.
 Once the container is up the shared folder can be accessed via `smb://<ip|name>/public/<dir|file>` or